Reviews You Can Rely On

 Functions

 In assessing a product's functions, we count the components, compare those to what most consumers find most useful, and evaluate each feature's size and utility.
 Besides the sheer number of tools built into a given product, the design and usability of each count for much more.
 A product that has ten well-designed parts is more valuable than one with 20 minutely different functions crammed into it just to bump the numbers up.
-A good example is a combination straight and serrated blade — it's usually better having one or the other.
+A good example is a combination straight and serrated blade — it's usually better to have one or the other.

 Particular functions are especially critical in day-to-day use.
 A nice blade, tight-and-pointy pliers with wire cutters, scissors, and integrated bit drivers are most valuable.
 The only tools in our test that have all the features on this list in high quality are the Leatherman models (the Surge, Charge+ TTi, ARC, Wave+) and options from Gerber like the Center-Drive Plus.
 Additionally, there are those out there who will surely appreciate the innovative package opener on the Wingman and the Gerber Dime.